February 9, 2026

 Vancouver International Film Festival

 Lighton expresses the ideals and extremes of homosexual sex through intense homoerotic imagery, men's bodies, leather-clad clothing, chains, and a sense of tight control.
-Skarsgård's sculpted physique, contrasted to Melling's meek demeanour, is used as an obvious but appealing portrait of a dominance-submissive relationship.
+Skarsgård's sculpted physique, contrasted to Melling's meek demeanour, is used as an obvious but appealing portrait of a dominant-submissive relationship.
 There's a deliberately controlled dynamic of removed emotional detachment, leading to sweaty intimacy seen on screen.

 We get into the mind of Melling's devoted submissive just as Skarsgård's aloof biker dom relishes his power over him.
-Pillion also feels particularly British in its queerness, with a lack of emotional sharing or explaining feelings, while characters keep their proper manners despite the strangeness of many situations.
+Pillion also feels particularly British in its queerness, with a lack of emotional sharing or explaining feelings, while characters maintain their proper manners despite the strangeness of many situations.

 Pillion screened at the 2025 Vancouver International Film Festival as part of the Showcase series at the Rio Theatre.
+It also screens at the Park Theatre starting February 27th.

 More | YVArcade / Indiewire / LW Lies / That Shelf